ekreative/hackathon-lifemd-ai/README.md

 - MCP server entry: `src/mcp/index.ts` (compiled to `dist/mcp/index.js`).
 The agent dynamically picks the compiled version when present, otherwise falls back to ts-node.
 - The `/api/voice` endpoint depends on `multer` for in-memory uploads and `openai/audio.transcriptions.create` with `toFile` helper from the OpenAI SDK.

+### Code Structure Cheat Sheet
+- `src/mcp/` – contains the MCP server exposed to the agent. `openai.ts` wires the shared SDK client, `tools/` holds one file per MCP tool plus a `createAdviceTool` factory, and `index.ts` simply registers everything.
+- `src/agent/` – mirrors the same idea for the agent runtime. `openai.ts` validates the API key and sets the default key for `@openai/agents`, `mcpServer.ts` handles child-process lifecycle + shutdown hooks, `lifeMdAgent.ts` defines the agent persona, and `index.ts` exports `runLifeMdAgent` for the HTTP layer.
+- When adding a new tool or agent behavior, drop a new file in the respective folder and export it through the local `index.ts` barrel to keep each concern isolated.

 ## Testing Locally
 1. Ensure `OPENAI_API_KEY` is set (`export OPENAI_API_KEY=...`).
 2. Run `npm run dev` and open another terminal.